How Many Car Insurance Claims Are Too Many?

 2. Invest in preventive maintenance — Keeping your vehicle in top condition reduces mechanical failures and accidents

-3. Take a defensive driving course — Many insurers offer discounts, and it directly reduces accident risk
+3. Take a defensive driving course — Many insurers offer discounts, and it directly reduces accident risk.
+Learn how a speeding ticket affects your rates and how courses can help offset violations

-4. Use telematics or usage-based programs — Safe driving apps can unlock discounts and reinforce good habits
+4. Use telematics or usage-based programs — Safe driving apps can unlock discounts up to 30% and reinforce good habits; learn how annual mileage affects your premium

 5. Handle minor damage yourself — Scratches, small dents, and minor fender-benders under your deductible are often better handled out of pocket

-Understanding how car insurance claims affect your rates over time will help you make better decisions about when a claim is truly worth filing — and when it's smarter to absorb the cost yourself.
+Understanding how car insurance premiums are calculated in full will help you make better decisions about when a claim is truly worth filing — and when it's smarter to absorb the cost yourself.

 Smart Savings Made Simple!